LucasJMO/E6Plus/classes/Knight.md

 **Sacrifice**: As an immediate action a knight may make herself the target of an attack or target effect that targets any creature within her reach.

-**Mettle**: A knight who succeeds a Fortitude partial or Willpower partial save takes no effect as if she had immunity.
+**Mettle**: A knight who succeeds a Fortitude partial or Will partial save takes no effect as if she had immunity.

 **Defend Others**: Any ally adjacent to the knight gains Evasion, although the knight does not.